Maj0o/odin-recipes/README.md

 Create a simple recipe page for practising:

-Hyperlinks;
+Hyperlinks,
-Headers;
+headers,
-Un- and organised links;
+un- and organised links,
-Changing image attributes;
+changing image attributes,
-Navigation through subdirectories.
+and navigation through subdirectories.